sbilstein/midikorg/README.md

 # midikorg

-This is the shell to an electron app beign developed to control a MICROKORG synthesizer.
+This is the shell to an electron app being developed to control a MICROKORG synthesizer.

 ## Getting started